You are here

 Live in New York City.
 Defend workers’ rights.
 Get paid and earn college credits.

 New York Union Semester is one of a kind full-time semester-long program that combines rigorous academic study with first-hand experience within the labor movement.
-Students in the program are paired with unions and worker-rights organizations to gain practical skills and learn first-hand the strategies these organizations use to fight for workers’ rights by contributing to the movement themselves.
+Students in the program are paired with unions and worker-rights organizations to gain practical skills and learn first-hand the strategies these organizations use to fight for workers’ rights.
 During class time, students analyze the experience they gain in the field by studying the history of and current debates within the U.S. labor movement.